domenkozar/snabb-openstack-testing/README.md

 Preqrequisites:

-- You have installed VirtualBox on your machine and it's able to launch a guest VM. (on NixOS use `virtualisation.virtualbox.host.enable = true;`)
+- You have installed VirtualBox on your machine and it's able to launch a guest VM.
+  (on NixOS use `virtualisation.virtualbox.host.enable = true;`)

-Install nixops
+Install NixOps

     $ nix-env -i nixops